Wheat Allergy in Babies – Symptoms, Facts, What if Raising Allergic Child

 Read on to find out more about Wheat allergies, Gluten intolerance & celiac conditions here.

 Wheat allergy is a common allergy that a number of toddlers suffer from.
-Since wheat comprises of a larger portion in our daily food intake, it is tough to outrun this allergy.
-Here are some facts about wheat allergy.
+Since wheat comprises of a larger portion of our daily food intake, it is tough to outrun this allergy.
+Here are some facts about wheat allergy in kids.

 - Wheat allergy and gluten intolerance are different but yet inter-related to one another.
 When your child has an allergy to wheat, she must be allergic to one of the proteins in wheat.